CarolineMadison/I_Joseph_Capstone_API/README.md

 1. Clone the repo and cd into it

-2. Create your OSX virtual environment in Terminal:
+2. To Create your OSX virtual environment in Terminal:

       python -m venv ijosephENV
       source ./ijosephENV/bin/activate

-   OR Create your Windows virtual environment in Command Line:
+3. To Create your Windows virtual environment in Command Line:

       python -m venv ijosephENV
       source ./ijosephENV/Scripts/activate